-The Needs Attention Dashboard will help you answer that question.
-This dashboard displays your organization’s 10 most-trafficked pages with an Overall score of 2.9 or below.
+The Content that needs attention dashboard will help you answer that question.
+This dashboard displays your organization’s 10 most-trafficked pages with an overall score of 2.9 or below.

-You’ll find the Needs Attention Dashboard below the “Latest release notes” box on the author landing page.
+You’ll find the Content that needs attention dashboard below the “Latest release notes” box on the author landing page.

-This dashboard will display up to 10 of your organization's top-trafficked pages with an Overall score below 3, according to the Analytics Dashboards (Beta).
+This dashboard will display up to 10 of your organization's top-trafficked pages with an overall score below 3, according to the Web Analytics Dashboards.

 The content displayed on this dashboard isn’t necessarily content you’ve created or edited, it’s any page where the information in the Organization(s) field matches the organization tied to your user account.

 For example: the EOTSS Employee Resources page has Digital Services in its Organization(s) field.
 If this page scores a 2.9 or below, it will appear on the Needs Attention Dashboard for all Digital Services users.

 If you want to see the full list of your organization’s content, click the “full list of this content” link in the help text.

 This link will take you to the “All content” page with pre-filtered results.
 The filters will already contain your organization and will only show pages with a score of 3 or below.